Nectochaete

 Drawn by Nadia Stoker

-- The nechtochaete larval form occurs in many polychaete worms, but is usually preceded by a trochophore larval stage.
+• The nectochaete larval form occurs in many polychaete worms, but is usually preceded by a trochophore larval stage.

-- Polychaetes typically spend days to weeks as larvae, feeding on phytoplankton and zooplankton; however, some species have larvae that do not feed.
-Adult segmented worms can live anywhere from a few months to several years and consume a variety of food, depending on the species.
+• Polychaetes typically spend days to weeks as larvae, feeding on phytoplankton and zooplankton; however, some species have larvae that do not feed.
+Adult segmented worms can live from a few months to several years and eat a variety of foods, depending on the species.

 Larval Quest Activity

-Developed by Nadia Stoker and Caitlin Plowman as outreach and education materials accompanying the Born in the Abyss film.
+Developed by Nadia Stoker, Caitlin Plowman, and Trish Mace as outreach and education materials accompanying the Born in the Abyss film.

 Oregon Institute of Marine Biology, University of Oregon